eclipse-vertx/vert.x/mods_manual.md

     vertx.deployVerticle('mongo-persistor', {address: 'test.mypersistor', db_name: 'mydb'});

+### Web Server

+This is a simple web server which efficiently serves files from the file system.

+It can also be configured to act as an event bus bridge - bridging the server side event bus to client side JavaScript.

+#### Name

+The module name is `web-server`.

+#### Configuration

+The web-server configuration is as follows:

+    {
+        // The following are parameters related to serving static files

+        "web_root": <web_root>,
+        "index_page": <index_page>,
+        "host", <host>,
+        "port", <port>
+        "static_files": <static_files>,

+        // The following are ssl related parameters

+        "ssl": <ssl>,
+        "key_store_password": <key_store_password>,
+        "key_store_path": <key_store_path>,

+        // The following are bridge related parameters

+        "bridge": <bridge>,
+        "permitted": <permitted>,
+        "sjs_config": <sjs_config>,
+        "users_collection": <users_collection>,
+        "persistor_address": <persistor_address>

+    }

+* `web-root`.
+This is the root directory from where files will be served. *Anything that you place here or in sub directories will be externally accessible*.
+Default is `web`.
+* `index_page`.
+The page to serve when the root `/` is requested.
+Default is `index.html`.
+* `host`.
+The host or ip address to listen at for connections. `0.0.0.0` means listen at all available addresses.
+Default is `0.0.0.0`.
+* `port`.
+The port to listen at for connections.
+Default is `80`.
+* `static_files`.
+Should the server serve static files?
+Default is `true`.
+* `ssl`.
+Should the server use `https` as a protocol?
+Default is `false`.
+* `key_store_password`.
+Password of Java keystore which holds the server certificate.
+Only used if `ssl` is `true`.
+Default is `wibble`.
+* `key_store_path`.
+Path to keystore which holds the server certificate.
+Default is `server-keystore.jks`.
+Only used if `ssl` is `true`. *Don't put the keystore under your webroot!*.
+* `bridge`.
+Should the server also act as an event bus bridge.
+This is used when you want to bridge the event bus into client side JavaScript.
+Default is `false`.
+* `permitted`.
+This is an array of JSON objects representing the permitted matches on the bridge.
+Only used if `bridge` is `true`.
+See the core manual for a full description of what these are.
+Defaults to `[]`.
+* `sjs_config`.
+This is a JSON object representing the configuration of the SockJS bridging application.
+You'd normally use this for specifying the url at which SockJS will connect to bridge from client side JS to the server.
+Only used if `bridge` is `true`.
+Default to `{"prefix": "/eventbus"}`.
+* `users_collection`.
+The bridge can also handle login for any client side JS applications that use the event bus.
+This parameter represents the collection in the MongoDB database that will be used for looking up usernames and passwords.
+Only used if `bridge` is `true`.
+Default value is `users`.
+* `persistor_address`.
+The bridge can also handle login for any client side JS applications that use the event bus.
+This parameter represents the address on the event bus of the `mongo-persistor` module that will be used for looking up usernames and passwords.
+Only used if `bridge` is `true`.
+Default value is `vertx.mongopersistor`.

+##### Examples

+Here are some example:

+##### Simple static file web server

+This serves files from the web directory

+    {
+        "host": mycompany.com
+    {

+##### Simple https server

+    {
+        "host": mycompany.com,
+        "ssl": true,
+        "key_store_path": "mycert.jks",
+        "key_store_password": "sausages"
+    }

+##### Event bus bridge

+Pure event bus bridge that doesn't serve static files

+    {
+       "host": "bridgeserver.mycompany.com",
+       "static_files": false,
+       "bridge": true,
+       "permitted": [{"address":"myservice"}]
+    }

 ### MongoDB Persistor

 This busmod allows data to be saved, retrieved, searched for, and deleted in a MongoDB instance.
 MongoDB is a great match for persisting vert.x data since it natively handles JSON (BSON) documents.
 To use this busmod you must be have a MongoDB instance running on your network.